cmusphinx/cmusphinx.github.io/wiki/unsupervisedtraining.md

 ---
 layout: page
+title: Unsupervised Training Of Acoustic Models
 ---
-# Unsupervised Training Of Acoustic Models

 ## Introduction
 Quality of speech recognition is closely related to the quality of language and